microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 This has three _advantages_:

 - You can make sure that the hologram is only reacting to the user's eye gaze.
 - This is independent from the currently active primary input.
-Hence, hence you can process multiple inputs at once.
+Hence, you can process multiple inputs at once.
+For example, combine fast eye targeting with hand gestures.
 - Several Unity events have already been set up to make it fast and convenient to handle and reuse existing behaviors from within the Unity Editor or via code.

-_Disadvantages:_
+There are also some _disadvantages:_

 - No elegant degradation: It only supports eye targeting.
 If eye tracking is not working, you require some additional fallback.

-Similar to the _BaseFocusHandler_, the _EyeTrackingTarget_ comes ready with several eye-gaze-specific Unity events that you can conveniently listen to either via the Unity Editor (see example below) or by using AddListener in code:
+Similar to the _BaseFocusHandler_, the _EyeTrackingTarget_ comes ready with several eye-gaze-specific Unity events that you can conveniently listen to either via the Unity Editor (see example below) or by using _AddListener()_ in code:

 - OnLookAtStart()
 - WhileLookingAtTarget()
 - OnLookAway()
 - OnDwell()
 - OnSelected()

 In the following, we walk you through a few examples for how to use _EyeTrackingTarget_.

 ### Example #1: Eye-supported smart notifications